-Strong emotions or exposure to the cold bring on the changes.
+Exposure to the cold or strong emotions bring on the changes.

-Your health care provider can often detect the condition by doing a physical exam and asking you questions.
+Your health care provider can often discover the condition causing Raynaud phenomenon by asking you questions and doing a physical exam.

 Tests that may be done to confirm the diagnosis include:

-Blood tests may be done to diagnose arthritic and autoimmune conditions that may cause Raynaud's phenomenon.
+- Blood tests to look for arthritic and autoimmune conditions that may cause Raynaud phenomenon

-Taking these steps may help control Raynaud's phenomenon:
+Taking these steps may help control Raynaud phenomenon:

-It is vital to treat the condition causing Raynaud's phenomenon.
+It is vital to treat the condition causing Raynaud phenomenon.

 The outcome varies.
 It depends on the cause of the problem and how bad it is.

 - Gangrene or skin ulcers may occur if an artery becomes completely blocked.
 This problem is more likely in people who also have arthritis or autoimmune conditions.